ldpliu/egent/README.md

 Within 2-4 years, AI will be capable of executing complex tasks that take a full week to complete.

-While we can wait for that moment, but we can also proactively take actions to stay ahead of the curve and even contribute to this future.
+While we can wait for that moment, we can also proactively take actions to stay ahead of the curve and even contribute to this future.

 ## Key Mindset Shifts For Engineers